Maine Hourly Paycheck Calculator

 Replace placeholders with official Maine Department of Labor figures (taxable wage base, experience-rated range, and new-employer rate) before publishing.

 Maine follows FLSA and state rules.
-Exempt status requires passing the duties tests and meeting the applicable salary-basis threshold; job titles alone don’t create exemption.
-Confirm Maine minimum wage (state-set), tip credit/service charge rules, earned paid leave, and industry-specific standards when classifying roles and calculating overtime.
+Exempt status requires passing the duties tests and meeting the applicable salary-basis threshold.
+Job titles alone do not create exemption.
+Confirm Maine minimum wage, tip credit/service charge rules, earned paid leave, and industry-specific standards when classifying roles and calculating overtime.

 Median Household Income: Maine — 10 Years